 Youth Work Ireland Week

 A central element of Youth Work Ireland Week is that a common activity (chosen based on the year’s theme) takes place nationally, in youth clubs, projects and services across the Youth Work Ireland Federation.
 The initiative also includes an annual Political Briefing where TDs and Senators will meet with local youth services from around the country to discuss issues relevant to young people and those who work with them.
-While the week is normally celebrated through events and workshops in person, during 2020 the events were moved online due to Covid-19 restrictions.
+While the week is normally celebrated through events and workshops in person, during 2020 and 2021 the events were moved online due to Covid-19 restrictions.
 The initiative is organised by Youth Work Ireland, the largest youth organisation in Ireland.

 Youth Work Changes Lives

 Youth Work Changes Lives was a national campaign ran from 2017-2019.
 It aimed to highlight the positive contribution of youth work to young people, local communities and Irish society as a whole.
 The campaign was initially aimed at national politicians, and later also targeted local politicians, civil society and the population as a whole.
 It was organised by the National Youth Council of Ireland (NYCI) in partnership with its member organisations and the wider youth work sector.

 NYCI in partnership with member organisations is running a campaign in advance of Budget 2022 to ensure that the Government is aware of the need to increase investment in youth work at this challenging time for young people.